-Mercury free fillings - non metal all white fillings 2020 into 2021
+Mercury free fillings - non metal, all white advanced fillings for 2022.

-Mercury free fillings means an alternative tooth restoration to the metal Amalgam fillings (Silver and Mercury) that have been used commonly for over a hundred years.
-Alternative fillings include white composite fillings, ceramic fillings, cerana inserts, lab made inlays and onlays, gold fillings or Cosmetic Ceramic Crowns for teeth that have had fractured cusps too.
+Mercury free fillings are a popular alternative tooth restoration to the old metal Amalgam fillings (Silver and Mercury) that have been used commonly for over a hundred years.
+Alternative fillings include white composite fillings, ceramic fillings, Cerana inserts, lab made inlays and onlays, gold fillings or Cosmetic Ceramic Crowns for teeth that have had fractured cusps too.

 New patients or Referrals from Colleagues can still leave their details and we'll add to our waiting list, so you get priority as soon as possible.